 It is no secret that playing sports can be dangerous, but many people are driven to play by their love of the game, and many more people enjoy watching sports.
-It may not be reasonable to expect people not to play sports that they love, but how the dangers of these activities be mitigated?
+It may not be reasonable to expect people not to play sports that they love, but some of the dangers of these activities can be mitigated.
 In this program, a neuroscience researcher and an orthopedic physician will discuss the dangers, prevention and treatment of sports-related traumatic brain injuries.

 Can’t join us live?
 Then join us via live stream, or watch the program at your leisure at a later date on our YouTube channel, C2ST TV.
-Streaming will begin on May 13 at 6 p.m.
-CDT. https://www.youtube.com/user/C2STvideos/videos
+Streaming starts at 6pm https://www.youtube.com/user/C2STvideos/videos

 Questions?
 Contact Andrea Poet at email@example.com or 312-567-5795.